 The Cornell Trust has mainly focused on supporting economic development and education, broadly interpreted to include both formal and non-formal education and training for people of all ages to meet social, cultural, educational, health and economic needs in their community.
 The Cornell Trust primarily funds organizations and programs with impact in Buffalo, Western New York and the Niagara Region.

 Since its inception, the Cornell Trust has awarded almost $11 million.

-The Cornell Trust will not accept uninvited Letters of Inquiry or grant applications for the Spring 2016 Cycle.
-Invited grant applications and invited Letters of Inquiry will be accepted between November 23, 2015 - April 22, 2016 for the Spring 2016 Cycle.
-Grant decisions for the Spring 2016 Cycle will be made at the Cornell Trust's 2016 meeting in May and applicants will be notified of funding decisions prior to June 10, 2016.
+The Cornell Trust will not accept uninvited Letters of Inquiry or grant applications for the Fall 2016 Cycle.
+Invited grant applications and invited Letters of Inquiry will be accepted between June 13, 2016 – September 30, 2016 for the Fall 2016 Cycle and funding decisions will be made in mid-May, 2017.

 Please contact PeterCCornellTrust@cfgb.org for further information about the Peter C. Cornell Trust.

 Grant seekers are encouraged to call Kate Masiello, Director of Client Relations for the Community Foundation for Greater Buffalo at (716) 852-2857 ext.
 216 or to email Kate at email@example.com with specific questions about submitting an invited grant application or invited Letter of Inquiry.